dwheaton/dwheaton.github.io/_posts/2015-10-02-github-pages-setup.markdown

 3 - Install and configure Jekyll
 -----------

 Okay so let's face it: your site needs some work!

-Enter [Jekyll](https://jekyllrb.com/) which "is a blog-aware, static site generator..." and as such will hopefully make your life easier and more convenient.
+Enter [Jekyll](https://jekyllrb.com/) which "is a blog-aware, static site generator" and as such will hopefully make your life easier and more convenient.
 Sure you could skip this but then you don't get any help from a framework and you're unable to easily preview your changes easily before committing them to github.

 This tutorial helped to get me started:

 * [Build A Blog With Jekyll And GitHub Pages - smashingmagazine.com](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/)
 * If you want a much easier quick-start process then head over to [barryclark/jekyll-now · GitHub](https://github.com/barryclark/jekyll-now) to "Build a Jekyll blog in minutes, without touching the command line."
+If you got this far you're probably comfortable with the command line and reading the docs yourself so I suggest forging on and embracing the command line.

 Follow [Using Jekyll with Pages - User Documentation - GitHub Help](https://help.github.com/articles/using-jekyll-with-pages/) instructions: